 As for what you wipe with, microfiber cloth is your best friend.
 Microfiber is extremely soft (at a microscopic level) and known for attracting dust and absorbing oils.
 Most importantly, it won't damage your screen.
-We like these, or these if you want to step up to a more plush option.
+We like these (opens in new tab), or these (opens in new tab) if you want to step up to a more plush option.

 Of course, make sure the cloth is clean before you use it, and be particularly careful of any grit getting on the fibers.
 A single speck of dirt or sand could do more harm than all your careful preparation.
 Depending on your environment, you might be able to use the same cloth for weeks, or it might need to be swapped out after just a few uses.

 For a little bit of extra cleaning power, slightly dampen your cloth with distilled water (no impurities to cause accidental damage), but not so much that water can be wrung out of it.
 Remember, we don't want liquid to run down the screen and collect in the edges and corners.
 If water alone isn't doing the trick, mix a cleaning solution of 50 percent distilled water, 50 percent white household vinegar.
 Same deal as before—apply liquid to the cloth, not the screen.